 Programs for Schools

-There is a $4 charge per student, and one free chaperone is admitted for every ten students.
+Visit the Cranbrook Art Museum and tour our vaults!
+There is a $6 charge per student, and one free chaperone is required for every ten students.
 Scheduling is based on program availability and number of students.
-Programs can be combined to accommodate your schedule and class size.

 Students will be given access to the Cranbrook Art Museum vaults to see where art is stored when it is not on display.
 Educators will introduce the idea of collecting, and engage discussions about various objects from behind the scenes at the museum.
 This program allows students to take a closer look at ceramics, painting, furniture, and textiles.
 30-60 minutes

 Explore historic Saarinen House, the home of Finnish-American architect Eliel Saarinen, located in the heart of Cranbrook Academy of Art.
 Designed in the late 1920s, Saarinen House served as the home and studio of the Saarinen family—Eliel, Loja, Pipsan, and Eero, and today is considered an art deco design masterwork.
 60 minutes, available May-October

 To schedule your school visit, contact Kelly Lyons at 248-645-3314, or email@example.com.